ramadawn/Convert-Image-to-String-Library/README.md

 **13) gs_sol (Group Space Start in Location on List)(gs_sol = 0):**

 default = 0 (see parameter 5) works as parameter 5 except used on the value group indicator

+**13a)gs_eol (end in location on list) (gs_eol = None):

+default = None

+tells the fuction where on the list to stop reading from (uses an integer)

+if this parameter is assigned an integer.
+Its fuction will stop reading along the value space indicator list at this postion.
+It will iterate if gs_iol) gs_eol (end in location on list) (gs_eol = None):

+default = None

+tells the fuction where on the list to stop reading from (uses an integer)

+if this parameter is assigned an integer.
+Its fuction will stop reading along the value space indicator list at this postion.
+It will iterate if gs_iol = True.

 **14) gs_pvc (Group Space Position Value Change)(gs_pvc = 1):**